avinashnid/QuicksightAthenaSpectrum/README.md

 Congratulations, you queried your first S3 file through Amazon Athena!
 <hr/></br>

-# Query a file on S3 With Spectrum
+# Query a file on S3 With Redshift Spectrum
 Amazon Redshift Spectrum enables you to run Amazon Redshift SQL queries against exabytes of data in Amazon S3.
 With Redshift Spectrum, you can extend the analytic power of Amazon Redshift beyond data stored on local disks in your data warehouse to query vast amounts of unstructured data in your Amazon S3 “data lake”